 Student Impact: The number of students impacted by the proposed reductions and more specifically whether the reduction disproportionately impacts some groups of students is at the forefront of considerations.
 In addition to the headcount, the magnitude of the impact should also be considered.

-The impacted program’s alignment with the college’s Strategic Vision for Equity should be taken into account.
+The impacted program’s alignment with the college’s Foothill 2030 Blueprint for Success and our Strategic Vision for Equity should be taken into account.

 Alternate sustained funding sources or possibilities of restructuring to support the program are considered.